-Table 1 shows, among people with rural hukou at age 14, the (weighted) percentage who subsequently converted their hukou, by age group and sample, and also the
+Table 1 shows, among people with rural hukou at age 14, the weighted percentage who subsequently converted their hukou, by age group and sample, and also the unweighted frequencies.

-(unweighted) frequencies.
 In general, the percentages are fairly consistent across age groups, which reflect the fact that most of those who converted their hukou did so in early adulthood and that the rate of hukou conversion did not vary across cohorts.
-With the exception of the youngest group, the two samples yield similar results; for reasons that are not clear, a much smaller fraction of 18-24 year olds in the CGSS were hukou converters than in the IMHC.
+With the exception of the youngest group, the two samples yield similar results; for reasons that are not clear, a much smaller fraction of 18-24 year olds in the CGSS than in the IMHC were hukou converters.

-We cannot tell from Table 1 at what age rural-to-urban hukou conversion is most likely to occur.
-To see this, we plot in Fig. 2 discrete-time hazard rates for individual and collective hukou conversions; the graphs in Fig. 2 are from models that do not include any covariates except for 1st through 4th degree polynomials for age at risk, which ranges from 15 to 50.
+We cannot tell from Table 1 at what age rural to urban hukou conversion is most likely to occur.
+To see this, we plot in Fig. 2 discrete-time hazard rates for individual and collective hukou conversions9; the graphs in Fig. 2 are from models that do not include any covariates except for a set of dummy variables for age at risk, which ranges from 15 to 50.

 Four observations may be made about the graphs in the figure.
-First, they reveal that, the probability of individual hukou conversion is much higher than that of collective conversion, except for risk ages greater than 45.
+First, they reveal that, the probability of individual hukou conversion is much higher than that of collective conversion, except for risk ages greater than 40.
 Second, the individual conversion rate is highest at young ages.
-It increases rapidly from age 15, peaks at age 19, and then decreases until age 30 where it levels off until decreasing again at age 45.
+It increases rapidly from age 15, peaks at age 19, and then decreases until age 30 where it levels off until modestly decreasing after age 40.
 Clearly, individual hukou conversion is something that is most likely to occur in conjunction with educational or first job attainment.
-Third, for collective conversion the age pattern is very different, increasing modestly and in a linear way with age.
-The reasons for this are unclear.
+Third, for collective conversion the age pattern is very different, increasing very modestly at an approximately linear way with age.
 Fourth, for both individual and collective conversion, the conversion rates are very low, less than 0.8% for individual converters and less than 0.2% for collective converters.
-Although the sample is censored at the time of the survey, and people may convert in subsequent years, both the rates per year shown here and the cumulative conversion rate shown in Table 1 indicate that hukou conversion from rural to urban is difficult to achieve.
+Although the sample is censored at the time of the survey, and people may convert in subsequent years, both the rates per year shown here and the cumulative conversion rates shown in Table 1 indicate that rural to urban hukou conversion is difficult to achieve.